zdadams1/AnySpeak/README.md

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE.txt).
-[Github user zdadams1] retains all intellectual property rights over the code in this repository.
+[Github user zdadams1] retains all intellectual property rights over the code in this repository and other content distribution sources.

 ## Features